tinnaing347/gobike/README.md

 ### gobike
-- Pull real time data from Citibike (api?) and stored them in InfluxDB(v1.8.x)
+- Pull real time data from Citibike (api?) and stored them in InfluxDB(v1.8.x).
+- Visualize data with plotly.
 - Except for python visualization code, the whole process can be dockerized.
 - [Click here](https://www.citibikenyc.com/system-data) for information on data.